Mental health and wellbeing

 Talking about your feelings

-There's a stigma attached to mental health problems.
+Some people feel there's a stigma attached to mental health problems.
 This means that people feel uncomfortable about them and don't talk about them much.
 Many people don't feel comfortable even talking about their feelings.
-It’s healthy to know and say how you're feeling, and to know when and how to seek support.
+However, it’s healthy to know and say how you're feeling, and to know when and how to seek support.